 I still remember the good old days but especially that first day.
 The 17th January 1965.
 Four young men who had just left school. stood on the footpath outside the ABC studios in Brisbane with great expectations and not without a little nervousness.
 At the age of around 17 we were all about to begin our first real job which we hoped would be a lifetime career.
 We were to be the very first technical trainees in Brisbane.

 Much change has occurred since then in the ebb and flow that most organisations undergo.
-I saw the rise and fall of various departments and projects.
+I saw the rise and fall of various departments and programs.
 I saw the rise of the workforce and eventually the whittling away of many staff leaving just a handful of people.

 Then came that other great day in that career.
 The letter was small, short and to the point.
 It didn’t say thank you for 26 years of service.
 It didn’t say thank you for anything!
 All it said was “I hereby declare that your position is redundant”.
 I was not the only one to have ever received such a letter.
 Many before me in the ABC and a thousand other organisations have received the same message.
 Many others, after my time have, or still are, receiving their letter.

 For some people, the news that the boss doesn’t want them any more, is like opening a window.
 Somehow, that letter seems to let the light into their life and they begin to shine.
 They see a new future and hope for a great outcome.
 Many people have left their old job that way.

 But for others its a different story.
 Somehow for them, there is a deep bitterness that accompanies such a letter, and, rather than letting light into their life, it seems like a door is slamming shut and brings darkness.

 I believe much of the reaction to news like that, is somehow tied up with how people perceive themselves.
 Some, who see themselves as worthwhile, seem to be able to fly through all the challenges this life throws at them.
 Others, seem to somehow attract all the bad luck and all the knocks and each one hits hard.